ceari/edacc_web/specification.rst

 - *by solver*: The results of one solver on all benchmarks of an experiment in a table with a column for each run, if a solver was run multiple times on each benchmark.
   Displayed information could include the runtime and other result properties.
+- *by benchmark*: List of solvers and their results for a selected benchmark.
+  Multiple runs can be represented in mulitple columns.
 - *all solvers and benchmarks*: The results of all solvers on all benchmarks of an experiment in tabular format.
 One cell representing the runs of a solver (columns) on a benchmark (rows).
 Displayed information could include minimum, maximum,